CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Destination configuration](./Media/for-each-destination-settings.png)

 1. Within the expression builder, we'll use the split function from the string functions group to split each item name based on the period delimiter "**.**" and then select the first item from the created array.
-Once complete select **OK** to continue.
+Once complete, select **OK** to continue.

     Copy and paste the code block below into the expression input box.